openhab/org.openhab.binding.zwave/doc/hogar/htp4s1fb_2_2.md

 ![HTP-4S1-FB product image](https://www.cd-jackson.com/zwave_device_uploads/545/545_default.jpg)

+The HTP-4S1-FB does not permanently listen for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
+The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.
+The wakeup period does not impact the devices ability to report events or sensor data.
+The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

 ## Overview

 The HOGAR Touch Panels features a stunning glass face with advanced capacitive touch sensor engineered with smart home wireless standards Zigbee, Z-Wave Plus and Wifi variants.